cichy380/html-starter-bs4-webpack/README.md

 1. Install [Node.js](http://nodejs.org/) (installation depends on your system).
 After finishing, you will be able to check the version number using `node -v` and `npm -v` commands ([npm is distributed with Node.js](https://www.npmjs.com/get-npm)).
-2. I recommend you to install the latest version of [Yarn](https://yarnpkg.com/en/docs/install).
+2. It is recommended to install the latest version of [Yarn](https://yarnpkg.com/en/docs/install).
 3. Clone the repo using `git clone https://github.com/cichy380/html-starter-bs4-webpack.git` or [download HTML Starter](https://github.com/cichy380/html-starter-bs4-webpack/archive/master.zip).
 4. Open folder **html-starter-bs4-webpack** (command: `cd html-starter-bs4-webpack`) and install necessary dependencies of Starter via command: `yarn` (recommended) or `npm install`.